 Take action to help pass SB 373

-Senator Richard Alloway + 18 co-sponsors have introduced SB 373.
-Please call, write, e-mail, or uses social media to contact your State Senator to request their support of SB 373.
+Senator Richard Alloway + 18 co-sponsors have introduced SB 373, which has already passed the Senate 45-4!.
+Please call, write, e-mail, or uses social media to contact your State Representative to request their support of SB 373.
 Your message can be short, stating simply “I am a constituent – please support SB 373, the inclement weather/anti-tethering bill.”

 SB 373 will: